La Sportiva Gripit Review

 Comfort on easy climbs is where this shoe shines.
 The Gripit performed well for young climbers but did have some shortcomings in the performance department.
 Our testers had trouble on slabs and cracks, as well as edging.
 The soft sole, while super comfy, just doesn't have the structure needed for most climbers to use on technical terrain.

-Let's be honest - guess that's our job, huh?
 This shoe is NOT a crack climbing shoe.
 The soft, thin sole, has very little protection from cracks.

 The shape of the toe box combined with the soft, flexible outsole, make this shoe a poor candidate for pocketed routes, especially on steeper terrain.